FordPrefect16/RFID-Doorlock/README.md

 # RFID-Doorlock
-A 3D-printable Doorlock which can attached at a standard lockcylinder.
+A 3D-printable Doorlock which can attached at a standard door lock cylinder.
 Opens via RFID-Tag

 Aim of this project is to create a electronic doorlock for access control and logging on an sd card.
 It shall be used on the door of our makerspace.